 But if temptation gets the better of you and you’d like to give the software a work-out then you can sign up for a free trial of the presentation software.

 We have loads of presentation tips so you can always improve your presentation skills.
+So, perhaps you can follow the trend for longer Slideshare presentations, but less text.
 But if you want us to organise a corporate presentation training day for your team, then please don’t hesitate to get in touch when the time is right.

 The Principal Trainer at training business Time to Market.
 Based in Oxford, I run presentation and public speaking training courses, coaching sessions and seminars throughout the UK.
 Andrew Ivey on Google+